dotnet/docs-maui/docs/xaml/fundamentals/get-started.md

 :::image type="content" source="media/get-started/xamlpluscode1.png" alt-text="Screenshot of multiple controls on a page.":::

-However, while you can interact with the `Slider` and `Button`, the UI isn't updated.
-The `Slider` should cause the `Label` to display the current value, and the `Button` should do something.
+However, while you can interact with the <xref:Microsoft.Maui.Controls.Slider> and `Button`, the UI isn't updated.
+The <xref:Microsoft.Maui.Controls.Slider> should cause the `Label` to display the current value, and the `Button` should do something.

-Displaying a `Slider` value using a `Label` can be achieved entirely in XAML with a *data binding*.
+Displaying a <xref:Microsoft.Maui.Controls.Slider> value using a `Label` can be achieved entirely in XAML with a *data binding*.
 However, it's useful to see the code solution first.
 Even so, handling the `Button` click definitely requires code.
-This means that the code-behind file for `XamlPlusCodePage` must contain handlers for the `ValueChanged` event of the `Slider` and the `Clicked` event of the `Button`:
+This means that the code-behind file for `XamlPlusCodePage` must contain handlers for the `ValueChanged` event of the <xref:Microsoft.Maui.Controls.Slider> and the `Clicked` event of the `Button`:

 ```csharp
 namespace XamlSamples